 Price: $$ to $$$ Expensive to Super Pricey

-- Arctic: SEA SPIRIT operates a program of 10-to 15-day expeditions in June and August/September that visit Iceland, Jan Mayen and Spitsbergen (Svalbard); Spitsbergen and Franz Josef Land (Russia); Spitsbergen circumnavigations; Iceland and east Greenland.
+- Arctic: SEA SPIRIT operates a program of 10-to 15-day expeditions in June and August/September that visit Iceland, including the Northern Lights, Jan Mayen and Spitsbergen (Svalbard); Spitsbergen and Franz Josef Land (Russia); Spitsbergen circumnavigations; Iceland and east Greenland.
 Most expeditions feature photography (free) and kayaking (a fee).
-En route north for the Arctic season,, in May the ship will embark in Plymouth, South of England and visit sites in Ireland, Wales, and Scotland, ending at Leith, the port for Edinburgh.
-N.B.
-The map associated with this cruise does not coincide with some of the ports listed in the itinerary.
-A second 12-day cruise begins in early June at Leith and subsequently calls at Orkney Islands, Fair Isle (Shetland), Faroes, Jan Mayen Island, and disembarking in Longyearbyen, Spitzbergen.
+En route north for the Arctic season, in May the ship will embark in Plymouth, South of England and visit sites in Ireland, Wales, and Scotland, ending at Leith, the port for Edinburgh.
+A second cruise begins in early June at Leith and subsequently calls Jan Mayen Island, and disembarking in Longyearbyen, Spitzbergen.
+After a series of Spitzbergen itineraries, the ship heads for Franz Josef Land.
+Expedition dates are available for the 2020 season.

 Why Go?
 Few expeditions go directly to 90 Degrees North, where you can stand at the North Pole and be photographed from the air.
 The other destinations such as Greenland and South Georgia are little visited, and often arriving by ship is the best or only way.
 Drop anchor and go ashore where roads and air access do not exist.
 If you want to feel that you are truly away from your normal routine, then one of the expedition-style voyages is for you.